Basic Design & Working Principles of Beltecno’s PHE (Plate Heat Exchanger). Major Points to Remember Before Choosing PHE.

-Beltecno is a major supplier of plate type heat exchanger in Japan for a long time.
+Beltecno is a major supplier of plate-type heat exchangers in Japan for a long time.
 Our PHE (Plate Heat Exchanger) consists of corrugated metal plates with holes to transfer the two heat fluids through.
 (Can be seen in the below picture where red aero indicates Hot fluid and Blue indicates Cold fluid)

 Two pressure plates hold the pressure pack together with tightening bolts.
 Sealing gaskets sitting at the perimeter of plates, guide the flow of fluid alternatively to each flow channel.

-Choosing the right PHE for your need few things, need to be considered very carefully
+Choosing the right PHE for your need a few things, that need to be considered very carefully

 - Diameter of Channel Plate- As per the application, we always need to recheck the diameter of the channel plate but of course, if the application of PHE is in an Oil & Gas refinery where long life is the priority, the diameter of the channel plate always plays a prominent role.